eclipse-hono/hono/site/content/deployment/openshift_s2i.md

 Start by creating a new project using:

     oc new-project hono --display-name='Eclipse Hono™'

-Create the InfluxDB ConfigMap from the local file:

-    oc create configmap influxdb-config --from-file="../influxdb.conf"

 Then process and execute the main Hono template: